MarlonWiss2212/vue-directives/Readme.md

 pnpm run dev             # Start Playground (Run install, dev:prepare and build before)

 # When creating pull request for stage into main run
+pnpm run taze:minor      # See minor available package updates pnpm run taze:major      # See major available package updates

+# When making changes add it to changeset using following command for the changelog and versioning
+pnpm run add-changes     # Create a new changeset

+# for a new release run this command locally.
+Never in a feature, fix or the dev branch
-pnpm run add-release     # Create a new changeset pnpm run version-release # Versioning of the changesets
+pnpm run version-changes # Versioning of the changesets
 ```
 </details>